nim-lang/Nim/doc/manual.md

 Procedures utilizing type classes in such a manner are considered to be `implicitly generic`:idx:.
-They will be instantiated once for each unique combination of param types used within the program.
+They will be instantiated once for each unique combination of parameter types used within the program.

 By default, during overload resolution, each named type class will bind to exactly one concrete type.
 We call such type classes `bind once`:idx: types.